alechewitt/cssGuidelines/README.md

 #Components
 Syntax: `<componentName>[--modifierName]`

+Always look to abstract components.
+A name like .homepage-nav limits its use.
+Instead think about writing styles in such a way that they can be reused in other parts of the app.
+Instead of .homepage-nav, try instead .nav or .nav-bar.
+Ask yourself if this component could be reused in another context (chances are it could!).
+But don't create single use components, ask yourself: is it a reusable component or a specific change?
+If a specific change, could it be dealt with as a utility?

+Components should belong to their own less file.
+For example, all general button definitions should belong in buttons.less.

 Component driven development offers several benefits when reading and writing HTML and CSS:
 * It helps to distinguish between the classes for the root of the component, descendant elements, and modifications.
 * It keeps the specificity of selectors low.
 * It helps to decouple presentation semantics from document semantics.

 You can think of components as custom elements that enclose specific semantics, styling, and behaviour.
+Prefer components over page level styles

 ## ComponentName
 The component's name must be written in camel case.